SarikaVagu/manage_your_courses_chatbot/README.md

   ________Objective of manage_your_courses_chatbot : __________________

    we will have many workshops and courses going on in our colleges but so many students are noticed hard to get information regarding those.
-This leeds to develop "manage_your_courses_chatbot".
+This leads to develop "manage_your_courses_chatbot".
 So this chatbot gives information regarding courses or workshops and guides us through registration process and enrolling into newcourses based on departments.

    ________What our manage_your_courses_chatbot will do : __________